Paint fades and washes off! Learn the secret of repainting a faded garden ornament so that it will stay bright and beautiful for a long time.

 It took three coats, but it worked.
 My pink house has a gold roof.

-All that was left was to paint the little flower, which I did with some yellow and a little spot of glittery pink.
+All that was left was to paint the little flower, which I did with some yellow for the petals and blue-green for the stem and a little spot of glittery pink for the center.